umikoio/termeme/README.md

 npm i --global termeme
 ```

+No "Graphics Magick", third-party dependencies, or external applications!
+Plus an easy to use object-based library!

 ### Library

 You'll find examples under the `examples/` directory, but if you just want to plug-and-play, here's a minimal blank example: